Biosketch & Other Support

 Institutional Research Training Grants, or T Awards, are subject to the general guidelines of the Program Announcement (PA).
 However, certain mechanisms may only be offered by specific institutes.
 The NIH’s T Kiosk page is a resource that may be helpful in detailing requirements for the chosen mechanism/institute.
 Keep in mind that not all institutes accept applications during each cycle, so please read the FOA carefully and check the T Kiosk page for more information.

 There is help available for data tables from the Medical School’s MTrain System.
 Information on the system and functionality is available here.

-The Grant Review & Analysis Office provides a list of the components that we need for review.
+Grant Services & Analysis provides a list of the components that we need for review.
 See our Routing Medical School Proposals page for specifics.

 Key things to keep in mind: